-Tektronix real-time analyzers, such as the RSA6100B Series and RSA5100A Series Real-Time Signal Analyzers, have an optional frequency mask trigger.
+Tektronix real-time analyzers have an optional frequency mask trigger.
 The frequency mask trigger allows you to set up a spectral mask to capture a signal when a spectral anomaly occurs.
-This allows the real-time signal analyzer to check 100% of the input signal before acquiring, and then capture precisely the intermittent RF event of interest.
+This allows the real-time spectrum analyzer to check 100% of the input signal before acquiring, and then capture precisely the intermittent RF event of interest.